josch/img2pdf/README.md

 and produce multi-page PDF files when more than one input image is given.

-Also, since JPEG and JPEG2000 images are not reencoded, conversion  with img2pdf is several (ten to hundred) times faster than with imagemagick.
+Also, since JPEG and JPEG2000 images are not reencoded, conversion  with img2pdf is several times faster than with other tools.
-While the above convert command with a 2.8MB JPEG took 27 seconds (on average) on my machine, conversion using img2pdf took just a fraction of a second.

 Usage